excoffierleonard/sps-gbm/README.md

    - **Number of Simulations**: Enter the number of simulations to perform (default is 1000).

 3. View the results:
-   - The script will display the calculated annualized mean return (µ) and volatility (σ).
+   - The script will display the calculated annualized mean return (µ) and annualized volatility (σ).
-   - It will plot the simulated future stock prices and their paths over time.
+   - It will plot multiple simulated stock price trajectories over the prediction period.
-   - A histogram will visualize the distribution of final predicted stock prices.
+   - A histogram will visualize the distribution of the final predicted stock prices.
    - Summary statistics including mean, median, standard deviation, confidence intervals, and percentiles of the predicted prices will be displayed.

 ## Example